armkeh/principles-of-programming-languages/README.md

   - December 7th

+      - The more complete version of the introductory concurrency notes (under Literate Programs) is now posted.
+This includes examples of using the constructs in all 4 languages.
+Of particular note, it shows a means of communicating between the `fork`'ed processes in Ruby, and how to extract the results of a `Future` in Scala.

       - Some errors in the links to the testing files, as well as a typo in the `docker-compose.yml` file, have been corrected.
 If you have trouble with the testing setup, try downloading them now.